 The letter will be a form letter that notes the date of the referral, the accused, the children at issue and the result of the investigation – i.e., either that the allegation is “substantiated” (meaning, DYFS (DCPP) finds it more likely than not that the allegation is true) or “unfounded” (meaning DYFS (DCPP) cannot confirm the allegation).
 Depending upon which parent counsel represents, counsel may want to challenge or to rely upon the DYFS (DCPP) findings.
 There are several pitfalls to avoid when addressing DYFS (DCPP) administrative findings in custody litigation.

 DYFS Findings in Custody Litigation

-- DYFS’s findings are a final agency determination unless and until overturned on appeal.
+- DYFS (DCPP)’s findings are a final agency determination unless and until overturned on appeal.
 Thus, for purposes of the custody litigation, the finding is tantamount to an Order having preclusive effect.
 The accused parent must exhaust administrative remedies to challenge the findings.

-Our Appellate Division has made emphatically clear that DYFS administrative findings must be subjected to a vigorous review in a trial setting where DYFS’s proofs will be subject to cross examination in order to truly validate its conclusion:
+Our Appellate Division has made emphatically clear that DYFS (DCPP) administrative findings must be subjected to a vigorous review in a trial setting where DYFS (DCPP)’s proofs will be subject to cross examination in order to truly validate its conclusion: